wplacer/wplacer/README.md

 - [x] ~~Support for painting between multiple tiles~~
 - [x] ~~Easier multi-account support for one template~~
 - [x] ~~Queueing system for multi-accounts~~
-- [x] ~~Docker support~~

-### FAQ 🤔
-# How to get your JWT token:
-Go to [wplace.live](<https://wplace.live>), login, click anywhere on the map, then press `Ctrl` + `Shift` + `i`, go to `Application`, find the `j` column, then copy the value inside

-# How to install the extension:
-Go to the manage extensions tab, enable Developer mode, then click load unpacked, select the `LOAD_UNPACKED` folder.
-After that, make sure to click on the extension in wplace.live, and configure your port if you changed it in `.env`

-# How to run the bot:
-1. Simply open `start.bat`.
-2. Open a command prompt in the wplacer folder.
-You can type `cmd` in the address bar in the file explorer to do this. run `npm i` in the command prompt, then after run `npm start`.
-  -# - If you get any errors while running `npm i`, run this: `Set-ExecutionPolicy -Scope CurrentUser Bypass` then you can run `npm i`

-# How to add proxies:
-You need to find your own proxy provider, and once you do you must follow this format: `protocol://ip:port` or `protocol://user:pass:ip:port`
-Example: `socks5://127.0.0.1:9050`
-Example: `socks5://user:admin:127.0.0.1:9050`

-# Why is it stuck on waiting for a token?
-You must have at least one tab open to [wplace](<https://wplace.live>).
-You need a macro or something else that will automatically click the turnstile checkboxes.

-# I keep getting error 500:
-Two things will cause this, [wplace.live](<https://wplace.live>) being down, or your token is expired.
-- To check if wplace is down, go to this: <https://status.wplace.lol/>
-- If its up, re-add your token by doing the first step.
-- If NEITHER are an issue, then its probably something in the code is wrong.
-Open an issue or tell them in the support server and it should be fixed in future updates.

-# Browser:
-- **The best supported browser is Brave, which you can get here: <https://brave.com/download/>**
-- Chrome works, but is not reccomended (zero fingerprint protection - high ban chance)
-- Firefox is not supported

--# **We will NOT provide support for other forks of this project.
-Ask the respective Developers.**

 ### Credits 🙏